It isn’t just wishful thinking to say that every consumer can get excellent customer service. But it does take some effort and strategy.

 - End the request with your desired resolution.
 If you leave it up to the company to guess your hoped-for results, you will likely end up disappointed.
 Always tell the business what outcome would make you happy.
 But also…

 - Make sure your request is reasonable.
 Ask a few friends to review your complaint and your desired resolution.
-It’s important not to overshoot the mark here; otherwise, you could easily end up with nothing.
+It’s important not to overshoot your compensation mark here; otherwise, if you ask for too much, you could easily end up with nothing.
+Remember to keep your suggested resolution reasonable.

 4. If at first you don’t succeed: Escalate your customer service issue